POZAlabs/pozalabs.github.io/_posts/2016-01-23-indigo-jekyll-theme.markdown

 tag: jekyll
 image:
 headerImage: true
-projects: true
+projects: false
-hidden: true # don't count this post in blog pagination
+hidden: false # don't count this post in blog pagination
 description: "This is a simple and minimalist template for Jekyll for those who likes to eat noodles."
 category: None
 author: johndoe